TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 ex = Pair 5 "Heyy!"
 ```

-Here `Tuple` is called a *parametric type*, and this is similar to how haskell defines its tuples, it just adds an extra syntactic sugar so we can write it as `(a,b)`.
+Here `Tuple` is called a *parametric type*, and this is similar to how Haskell defines it's tuples, it just adds an extra syntactic sugar so we can write it as `(a,b)`.

 Some other *parametric types* that we have seen before, and we will be discussing in depth in the next section are:
 - `Maybe a`